Research

 Carbon Tax Costs and Distributional Impacts

 This is joint work with Dr. Brett Dolter, University of Regina and Dr. G. Kent Fellows, University of Calgary.
-It is accepted at Canadian Public Policy.
+It is published in Canadian Public Policy and received the 2023 Vanderkamp Prize for the best article in Canadian Public Policy.

 Given the differences in provincial approaches to emissions pricing and the differences in household spending, it can be difficult to determine exactly how much this carbon price costs Canadian households.
 In an effort to help people understand the household impact of carbon pricing in Canada, for each province and by income decile, we present estimates of: